DerekRies/arkpy/docs/tutorials.md

 <a href="#" class="btn btn-link icon icon-github">  View Source</a>
 - - -
 ### **ArkTribes Part I: Reading Tribe Data**
 In this tutorial, we'll learn how to read an .arktribe file and display some important information about the tribe found in that file.
-Then we'll take a look at the Tribe Logs, and see how we can parse those out and export the Tribe Logs elsewhere.

 [View Tutorial](tutorial3.md)
 <a href="https://github.com/DerekRies/arkpy-examples/blob/master/example03_tribe.py" class="btn btn-link icon icon-github">  View Source</a>